 This has huge implications for personal development work.
-It means, we can take heart that there’s a point to and rewards for whatever healthy behaviors we’re trying to practice.
-It means, we not only can change but that we should embrace the process because it matters.
-The alternative — unhealthy behaviors — are having an effect on our moods, self-control, focus, and the very quality of our lives.
+It means, we can take heart that there’s a point to whatever healthy behaviors you and I are practicing.
+It means, we not only can change, but that we should embrace the process because it matters.
+The alternative — our unhealthy behaviors— are having an effect on our moods, self-control, focus, and the very quality of our lives.

-With scientific evidence showing that not only what we do, but also what we think, the environments we live in and all the things that we expose our brains to, are having a positive or negative effect on it.
+With scientific evidence like these, we’re learning that it’s not only what we do, but also what we think, the environments we live in and all the things that we expose our brains to, that are having a positive or negative effect on it.
 We have more control over our brain and our capabilities than we ever realized.